 It’s the anagram lovers’ Tokyo.

-And it’s also the inspiration for Machiya, which takes its name (and feel) from the traditional townhouses of the city; the simple wooden furnishings give the two-floor space a pared-back, elegant look that’s great for lunch or a chilled-out dinner.
+And it’s also the inspiration for Machiya, which takes its name (and feel) from the traditional townhouses of the city.
+The simple wooden furnishings give the two-floor space a pared-back, elegant look that’s great for lunch or a chilled-out dinner.
 Set in Piccadilly, it’s the first non-ramen restaurant/bar from the people behind the now-legendary (and neighbouring) noodle palace Kanada-Ya.
 Here’s how it breaks down: